Feedback and Control Systems

 We are surrounded by feedback and control systems.
 Thermostats and cruise-control systems in cars are but two common examples.
 Each of these devices takes in a signal (current temperature, current speed), compares that signal with a set value (preferred room temperature, preferred speed), determines if there is a difference between those numbers, and if there is a difference, feeds that "error" back to a control mechanism, which then acts on the device to eliminate the difference.
 If the room becomes too hot by 3 degrees, the air conditioner reduces the temperature by 3 degrees to eliminate the error in temperature and bring the room back to expected levels.
 Every so often, it takes a reading and adjusts the temperature to maintain the desired level.
 In cruise control systems, if the vehicle speed drops below a set value, the system detects and measures the difference in speed (the 'error') and then applies the throttle to eliminate the difference.

 LIGO’s feedback and control systems operate under the same basic principles, but on thousands more levels.
 While a typical cruise control system reports current speed to the car’s computer about ten times per second (or 10 Hertz), the feedback and control system that keeps just LIGO’s arms in perfect alignment reports changes 16,384 times per second, or 16 kilohertz (kHz)!
-That’s once every 0.000061 seconds, and 3500 times faster than the fastest human reaction time of 0.215 seconds.
+That’s once every 0.000061 seconds, or 3500 times faster than the fastest human reaction time of 0.215 seconds.